praveen-pethurajan/chatbot/README.md

 13. Provide location - Provide cuisine
 14. Greet - Bye

-(P.S - the above mentioned are the actions of the user and the bot responds to these actions accordingly)
+(P.S - The above mentioned points are the actions of the user.
+The bot responds to these actions of the user.)

 Sample conversation between bot and user for the first action mentioned above:
 1. User - Hi